Does THCA get you high?

 Despite its lack of psychoactive effects in raw form, THCA may have therapeutic properties of its own.
-Some studies have suggested that THCA has anti-inflammatory properties and may be useful in the treatment of pain and inflammation.
+Some studies have suggested that THCA has many properties and may be useful in the treatment of discomforts.
 In addition, THCA has been shown to have neuroprotective effects and may be useful in the treatment of certain neurological disorders.

 One of the most promising potential uses of THCA is in the treatment of cancer.
 Some early studies have suggested that THCA may have anti-tumoral properties and may be effective at reducing the growth of certain types of cancer cells.
 However, more research is needed to confirm these findings and to determine the optimal dosages and methods of use for THCA in cancer treatment.

 In addition to its potential therapeutic uses, THCA may also have other benefits.
 For example, some people use high-THCA cannabis strains for their sedative effects, as THCA may have a calming and relaxing effect on the body.